Guy C. Crowgey

 Stallings, et. al. adv.
-United States of America, (2006) United States District Court for the District of South Carolina, Civil Action No.4:05cv03143; nominee liens filed against taxpayer for ex-husband’s $180,000+ income tax liability; dismissed with all tax liens being released on client’s property and the Internal Revenue Service paying client back $23,000 in legal fees incurred.
+United States of America, (2006) United States District Court for the District of South Carolina, Florence Division, Civil Action No.4:05cv03143; nominee liens filed against taxpayer for ex-husband’s $180,000+ income tax liability; dismissed with all tax liens being released on client’s property and the Internal Revenue Service paying client back over $23,000 in legal fees incurred.

 Virginia State Bar – 1986

 Virginia State Bar Council: 13th Judicial District 2008 – 2014